Leopard Gecko Breeding Season: Ovulation, Eggs, and What to Expect

 If you notice that your gecko is gravid, provide her with adequate calcium and multivitamins and add a lay box to her enclosure.

-In conclusion, it is common for Leopard Geckos of both sexes to lose their appetite during breeding season, and their weight may vary throughout the year.
+It is common for Leopard Geckos of both sexes to lose their appetite during breeding season, and their weight may vary throughout the year.
 Female Geckos may lay infertile eggs called 'slugs,' and it is crucial to provide a dig box and appropriate supplements to ensure that your gecko's breeding season progresses smoothly!

 *A container filled with damp soil, eco earth, or moss where a female gecko can lay eggs if necessary.
 We use these.